When it comes to electric cars, the top concern after affordability is range - how far will an EV go on one charge?

 On a cold winter's day, however, your range will be noticably lower, as batteries are affected by temperatures outside.
 Turning on the heating on a frosty morning can indeed double your energy consumption for a short journey (of course, the effect would obviously be less dramatic over a longer journey).
 But as most EV owners will tell you, pre-warming (programmable heating inside your car while you're still plugged in at home) is one of the best features of their electric car.
 Read all about what it's like driving an EV over winter.

 Other local factors also come into play.
 For example, if it’s an exceptionally windy day and you’re trying to drive head on into the wind, the car is going to have to use more power to counteract this resistance and as a result your range will decrease.
 Driving uphill has the same effect.
 But then on a long downhill you’ll be adding many of those miles back on to your battery with regenerative braking.
 You can also do your bit to maximise the efficiency of your charging and driving.

 How is electric car range calculated?

 Manufacturers claim a particular range for each model of car that they make, this is called the WLTP range.
 However, it’s unlikely that you’ll ever reach that range while driving on the road.
 This is as true for EVs as it has always been for petrol and diesel cars.
 In the real-world, most drivers expect an average of 80% of those miles from their cars.

 Electric cars are tested in much the same way, which allows a manufacturer to get the maximum theoretical range from their vehicle.

-After testing on the dynamometer, the car is charged from an AC source and the amount of energy required for a full recharge is noted.
+After testing, the car is charged from an AC source and the amount of energy required for a full recharge is noted.
 This charge amount is divided by the miles driven to calculate the electric equivalent of mpg, MPGe.
 This figure is then multiplied by 0.7, to take into account factors such as terrain, air conditioning/heater use and wind resistance.